 2 Step — Adding Custom Template for taxonomy

-After you’ve enabled the Custom Taxonomy Template option, you can navigate to your Product Categories or Tags.
-Here you’ll see a dropdown with all your Shop templates.
+After you’ve enabled the Custom Taxonomy Template option, you can navigate to Product > Categories or > Tags.
+Here, on the bottom of the category adding a menu, you’ll see a Custom Template dropdown with all your Shop Page templates.
+Choose the one you created for the taxonomies.

 Adding templates for the taxonomy is a really useful option because you’ll be able to style up the template according to your preferences and then apply these styles for a specific category or a tag.